FabianoSouzaPereira/Politica-de-Privacidade/README.md

 SECTION 2 - CONSENT How is the information collected and my consent collected?

-When you install our App we, through the phone settings page we collect information that you must enter in the app.
+When you install our App we, through the phone settings page we collect information that you must enter in the app yourself.
 These are the phone number, tracking client code, as well as their geographic location (collected at the time of using App features).
 After performing these actions we understand that you agree to the data collection to be used by in the App.

 If we ask for your personal information for a secondary reason, such as marketing, we will ask you directly for your consent, or provide you with the opportunity to say no.